 - Frank Zappa made a very early appearance on the Steve Allen Show, playing a bicycle

-- The Trope Namer That Mitchell and Webb Look sketch featuring the show Anything Can Be Music; which makes a song out of "a hamster begging not to killed with a knife", "a boy at a public school about to be hit with a cane", "a horse being kicked in the crotch", "a middle class family separated whilst caving", and a prisoner saying the actual words "Anything Can Be Music"
+- The Trope Namer That Mitchell and Webb Look sketch featuring the show Anything Can Be Music; which makes a song out of "a guinea-pig realizing it's about to be put down", "a boy begging not to be caned", "a horse being kicked in the testicles", "a middle class family separated in a cave system", and a prisoner saying the actual words "Anything Can Be Music"

 - The Muppet Show had an act called Martin Suggs and his Muppaphones.
 The Muppaphones were little fuzzy round things with faces, and they sang different notes when he clonked them with a mallet.